tudelft3d/website/projects/geobim-benchmark/IFCMyran.md

 It is the IFC model of a 2-floor office building in Falun, Sweden.

-It was provided for this study by .
+It was provided for this study by MONDO arkitekter, Falun, Sweden.

 The data represent the architectural model of the BIM.